Video games in Japan: Japanese role-playing games

+Visual novels

+Visual novels (VNs) are text-based story video games where players can usually make decisions at multiple points of the story and achieve different endings.
+VNs are novel-like, but also include character visuals and artwork to complement with different scenes in the story and sometimes voice acting.
+Many visual don't feature many game-play features besides decision-making.
+This decision-making differentiated visual novels from regular novels as it allowed players to replay the game at certain decision points to make different decisions and see different endings.
+Most VNs are romance stories and allow the player to choose between multiple love interests and fall under dating sims.
+VNs often contained sexual content in the beginning when VNs were first developed for the PC, but when VNs were starting to be published for game consoles as well, family-friendly versions were also released.
+Like manga, popular VNs were also adapted into anime such as Higurashi: When They Cry, Clannad, Fate/stay night, Steins;Gate, and many others.

+Two big subgenres of VNs are bishōjo and otome games.
+Bishōjo (meaning "beautiful girl" in Japanese) games are romance visual novels featuring a male protagonist with female love interests and are targeted towards straight men, while otome (meaning "maiden" in Japanese) games feature a female protagonist with male love interests catering towards straight women.

 History

 Background

 In 1966, Sega introduced an electro-mechanical game called Periscope - a submarine simulator which used lights and plastic waves to simulate sinking ships from a submarine.
 It became an instant success in Japan, Europe, and North America, where it was the first arcade game to cost a quarter per play, which would remain the standard price for arcade games for many years to come.

 Sega later produced gun games that used rear image projection in a manner similar to the ancient zoetrope to produce moving animations on a screen.
 The first of these, the light-gun game Duck Hunt, appeared in 1969; it featured animated moving targets on a screen, printed out the player's score on a ticket, and had volume-controllable sound-effects.
 Another Sega 1969 release, Missile, a shooter, featured electronic sound and a moving film strip to represent the targets on a projection screen.